 Established in 1889 the Scottish Mountaineering Club has been at the forefront of climbing and mountaineering in Scotland for over 100 years.
 Members, both past and present, have included many of Scotland's most influential climbers and mountaineers.
 Find out more.

 The SMC maintains a webcam and weather station located on top of the CIC hut.
 Being on the west coast of Scotland and the altitude the hut is situated at the hut is often bombarded by severe storms, especially in winter.
-The webcam faces the North Face of Ben Nevis, and in the middle of the picture can been seen North East Buttress and The Orion Face.
+The webcam faces the North Face of Ben Nevis.
+To the left of the wide-angle picture can been seen North East Buttress and The Orion Face, with the Douglas Boulder and Tower Ridge prominent on the right.
+The close-up has Observatory Ridge in the middle, flanked by Zero Gully on the left and Point Five Gully on the right.

 The SMC offers a diverse number of publications, appealing to all outdoor enthusiasts.
 Profits from our guidebooks go to the Scottish Mountaineering Trust which is a Scottish-registered charity.
 Purchasing an SMC publication therefore helps the Scottish mountain environment.